Doctor of Philosophy in Health, Sport, and Exercise Science

 Programs in the Department of Health, Sport, and Exercise Sciences (HSES) offer undergraduate and graduate degrees preparing students to work in health, sport, and exercise-related fields.
 HSES graduates apply their knowledge to serve as teachers, researchers, clinicians, managers, administrators and other professionals in academic, private, and public settings.

-Doctoral students may pursue the Ph.D. degree with a major in Physical Education in the following specialization areas:
+Doctoral students may pursue the Ph.D. degree with a major in Heath, Sport and Exercise Science in the following specialization areas:

 · Exercise Physiology